TRWormald/Obsidian-Engineering-Notes-Backup/Engineering Year 2/Aerodynamics/Introduction to Aerodynamics/Definitions of Pressure.md

 ### Pressure Definitions in Steady, Compressible Flow
 For steady compressible flow the equation relating static and total pressure is a bit more complicated due to variations in density.
 **Static pressure** is again due to the random motion of molecules.
-**Total pressure** is the pressure that would be experienced when the fluid is brought to rest isotopically.
+**Total pressure** is the pressure that would be experienced when the fluid is brought to rest isentropically.